HwaiTengTeoh/HwaiTengTeoh/README.md

 - 👀 I’m interested in leveraging data science knowledge and skills from different sources in every way possible
 - 🌱 I’m currently learning ..
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me at [LinkedIn](www.linkedin.com/in/hwai-teng-teoh-9a793013a)
+- 📫 How to reach me: [LinkedIn](www.linkedin.com/in/hwai-teng-teoh-9a793013a)

 <!---
 HwaiTengTeoh/HwaiTengTeoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.